How to pair the Xbox 360 controller to Mac

-Enter a name for future reference such as ‘My Game’, and for each joystick, click ‘Add a new joystick’.
+- Enter a name for future references, such as ‘My Game,’ and click ‘Add a new joystick for each joystick.’

-If by chance you’re using a controller other than an Xbox 360 or Xbox One, you can replicate these actions and apply them to different controllers.
-To do this, simply click the ‘Clone’ icon in the top right corner.
+If, by chance, you’re using a controller other than an Xbox 360 or Xbox One, you can replicate these actions and apply them to different controllers.
+To do this, click the ‘Clone’ icon in the top right corner.
 To put the pre-set into action, set a checkmark before the preferred pre-set/profile you’ve created for the game you’re about to play.
 Now, you’re good to go!

-BUT – don’t close the Joystick Mapper app before starting the game, it needs to keep running to work.
-Simply select ‘cmd + H’ to hide the window.
+BUT – don’t close the Joystick Mapper app before starting the game.
+It needs to keep running to work.
+Select Command-H to hide the window.

 Declutter your Mac to make more room for games

-Remember, all of these processes won’t work as effectively if you have a messy Mac.
+Remember, these processes won’t work as effectively if you have a messy Mac.

-On average, there is a whopping 62GB of junk found on Macs, with jam-packed caches and folders full of useless documents cluttering the hard drive.
+On average, a whopping 62GB of junk is found on Macs, with jam-packed caches and folders full of useless documents cluttering the hard drive.

 This considerably slows down the performance of your Mac, preventing quick and easy installations, and can even hinder the controller connectivity.